The B2B tech industry is filled with competition, and many potential buyers may not even be the prospects that your business needs.

 It helps to be transparent to your prospect because it allows for better deals.

-There are a lot more questions that you could be asking your potential customers, and this by no means a complete list.
+There are a lot more questions that you could be asking your potential customers, and this is by no means a complete list.
 However, these questions are not just to qualify them but also to get to know them better.

 By being able to personalize and be personal for the buyer, a marketer will be able to properly strategize their selling points with the needs of the buyer.
 To make the job easier, you could always turn to a data cleansing vendor to prequalify the leads that you already have.